joedski/musings/Vue General/Journal 2019-09-18 - A Vuex Module for Forms.md

 - Destroy Debounce (Id)

 > I wonder if destroy should guarantee that something won't be called?
 Hm.
 Not something I think I'll worry about for now, but something that should be considered.

+For the current project, I decided to implement a minimal separate controller.
+I defined the various specific behaviors based on what I needed right now, while still leaving most of it as open to parametrization as I could without going too far off course.
+We'll see if it's correct or not, I guess, but it's basically what I would've written specifically for the Forms module just it allows you to pass in any function.

+#### Gut Check: Does This Work for Components, Too?

+What would it take to use the minimal controller on a Component?

+- Create a Controller for the Component.
+- Create Debounces for each Debounced Method.

+Would that actually be useful?
+Do we even care?
+Honestly, on the Component level, I'd probably just create a Debounce Decorator that debounces the individual decorated method during component creation.
+So, really I guess this question is irrelevant.